 Fully understanding the future operating environment involves understanding the technical challenges of operating in denied environments.
-Fully understanding the future operating environment involves grasping the technical challenges of operating in denied environments.
 As Russia and China seek to exert greater influence in new regions, their military presence can create increasingly denied environments.
 Therefore, the U.S. would be wise to identify strategic regions and modes of action to preserve-well in advance of Chinese or Russian encroachment.